skills17/euroskills-web-development-2023/src/modules/module-e/handout-competitor/task2/README.md

 Because PWAs do not work with file URLs, a simple HTTP server is provided to you.

-Simply rung the following commands **inside this folder** to start the frontend server:
+Run the following commands **inside this folder** to start the frontend server:
 ```bash
 npm set registry http://registry.skill17.com:5000
 npm install